 Lemon Eucalyptus (Eucalyptus citriodora)

-Known for its lemon scent and PMD content, this species can deter insects.
-When diluted and used carefully, it may help support a pest-free environment for pets.
+With its lemony scent, this species contains PMD (p-menthane-3,8-diol), a compound shown to deter insects.
+When diluted correctly, it may help maintain a more pest-free environment for dogs.

 Eucalyptus Globulus

-REMEDY CBD Salve for Dogs is a topical product that includes eucalyptus in a formulation designed to promote skin health and immune support in dogs.
+👉 Our REMEDY CBD Salve for Dogs includes Eucalyptus Globulus in a carefully blended topical designed to promote healthy skin and immune support in pets.

 Eucalyptus Polybractea

-This type is similar to Globulus and contains high levels of eucalyptol.
-It may support respiratory and urinary wellness when used properly.
+Similar to Globulus, also high in eucalyptol.
+Sometimes chosen for supporting respiratory and urinary wellness when used properly.

 Eucalyptus Radiata